 What makes me cry…

 A lonely child.
-I’d like to write stories that travel all over the world, and across time if possible, just to tell each lonely child that they’re not alone, and they’re amazing.
+Any lonely person.
+I’d like to write stories that travel all over the world, and across time if possible, just to tell each lonely child, each lonely person, you’re not alone, and you’re amazing.

 Me as a Kid…